jeromebader/py_youtube_search_downloader/README.md

-# Quick and Easy YouTube Downloader (QD Yt Downloader)
+# Quick and Easy YouTube Downloader with Python Tkinter

-This Python application uses the Tkinter library to create a simple YouTube video downloader.
-It allows you to search for videos and download them by selecting thumbnails.
+This Python application uses the Tkinter library to create a simple YouTube video downloader App.
+It allows you to search for videos and download them by selecting thumbnails of the video.

 ## Features